C0d3-16/C0d3-16/README.md

 - 🔭 I’am currently an aspiring university student in Medellín.

-- 🌱 I’am currently deepening my learning in Python, MySQL and Php + Laravel.
+- 🌱 I’am currently deepening my learning in Python, MySQL and PHP + Laravel.

 - 👯 I’m looking to collaborate on Side-Projects.